THE

 Unlike the modern concept of ‘the British Isles’, Britanniae, translated along the lines of ‘the Britains’, ‘the Britannias’ or ‘the Britannic Islands’, refers to all islands off the north-western coast of mainland Europe.
 For instance, Pliny the Elder (AD 23–AD 79), discussing Britanniae, notes:

-… scattered in the German Sea, are those known as the Glass Islands [Glaesariae], but which the Greeks have more recently called the Electrides, from the circumstance of their producing electrum or amber.
+… scattered about in the direction of the German Sea, are the Glass Islands [Glaesariae], which the Greeks in more modern times have called the Electrides, because amber [Greek: elektron] is produced there. —

-The most remote of all that we find mentioned is Thule, in which, as we have previously stated, there is no night at the summer solstice, when the sun is passing through the sign of Cancer, while on the other hand at the winter solstice there is no day.
-Some writers are of opinion that this state of things lasts for six whole months together.Natural History IV, 16
+— The most remote of all those recorded is Thule, in which as we have pointed out there are no nights at midsummer when the sun is passing through the sign of Cancer, and on the other hand no days at midwinter; some writers think this is the case for periods of six months at a time without a break.

 Whilst Pliny is happy to accept Pytheas as a credible witness, Polybius (c.200 BC–c.118 BC) evidently thought Pytheas was a charlatan.
 The section of The Histories in which he criticises Pytheas is now lost, but Polybius’ incredulity has been preserved by Strabo (c.64 BC–c.AD 24):